globus/globus-compute/docs/index.rst

 and configuring it for the target resources.
 The following steps show how to download and configure an endpoint for local (multi-process) execution. ::

-  $ python3 -m pip install funcx_endpoint
+  $ python3 -m pipx install funcx_endpoint

   $ funcx-endpoint configure